 Considering imagery and symbol here is a very important illustration from the famous Alchemist's book by Basil Valentine entitled, "L'Azotgh des Philosophes," published in 1659 and recently colored by Adam McLean (www.alchemywebsite.com).

 The center of this image is the Alchemist's face where the initiate focuses before meditating on it (the image itself is a mandala).
 The Alchemist featured here is one who has undergone the transformation and has acquired the mental, spiritual and physical harmonic union of the masculine and feminine.
-His right foot stands on the Earth and his left on the ocean, while his right-hand holds a torch and his left a feather.
+His right foot stands on the Earth and his left on the ocean, while his right-hand holds a torch and his left a chrysalis (this correction - concerning the chrysalis, which I originally believed to be a feather, was caught by Carlo Vitale - thank you Carlo for helping me out here!).
 These are the four elements with which the Alchemist works (air, fire, water, and earth).
 A cube bearing the name, "Corpus," (Latin for, "body," which is below him).
 Where the Alchemist's head should be is an object with wings (it resembles the pineal gland or the hypothalamus gland).
 If it is the pineal gland it could be interpreted as the, "seat of consciousness” as in some cases it was believed to serve that function..
 The winged emblem is an ancient symbol believed to have been from Egypt and specifically, the pharaoh, Akhenaten, which found its way to the medical caduceus, representing complementary opposites that produce miracles.